poxar/dotfiles/README.md

 start there.
 The other folders contain configuration for specific systems and should only be installed on the appropriate systems.

-## Shell initialization

-I use [fish](https://fishshell.com/), but I don't `chsh` to it, so the usual initialization for login shells, as provided by the operating system or distribution from `/etc/profile` will be executed as intended.

-Additionally everything in `~/.config/sh/profile.d` will be sourced as well (see `base/.profile` for details).
-This will only work if the default shell is set to a bourne or ksh compatible shell (like bash when invoked as `/bin/sh`).
-Consequently everything there has to be fully POSIX compliant.

-Lastly on every invocation of an interactive shell `~/.config/sh/rc` will be sourced, which finally drops us into `fish` (see `base/.config/sh/rc` for details).
-Additional startup code, that should be executed before `fish` can be dropped into the `~/.config/sh/rc.d` directory.

 ## Notable changes

 These are just some examples and certainly not extensive.